lucaslra/price-story/README.md

 make docker-down
 ```

-The server listens on `http://localhost:8080`.
+The backend listens on `http://localhost:8080`.
 Migrations run automatically at startup.

 ### Request Attribution